-Bates Alumni in Admission was founded in 1977 in response to a growing demand for interviews from students across the country who were unable to visit the campus for a personal interview.
+Bates Alumni in Admission was founded in 1977 in response to a growing demand from prospective students to connect with Bates alumni in various career fields and geographic locations.
 The network has grown to over 1,000 volunteers all across the U.S. and in many foreign countries.
 The activities of AIA volunteers encompass all aspects of the admission process.

-The Alumni Portal will serve as a hub for interviewing, including selecting requests and submitting reports.
-In addition, the overview of the interview process, the guide to interviewing, FAQs, and sample reports can be found in your Alumni Portal.
+The Alumni Portal will serve as the hub for these conversations, including selecting requests and submitting verification that they occurred.
+A complete overview of this process can be found in your Alumni Portal.

 If you have any difficulty logging into your Alumni Portal, please see our login instructions or let us know.

 Bates is invited to several hundred college nights and fairs each year.
-The admission staff will represent Bates at many of these, but other travel commitments make it impossible for our staff to be at all of them.
-The Office of Admission evaluates the invitations and selects those programs where we would like to have an alumni representative.
+The admission staff will represent Bates at the majority of these, but other travel commitments make it impossible for our staff to be at all of them.
+The Office of Admission evaluates the invitations, and selects those programs where we would like to have an alumni representative.
 Our office will supply you with all the necessary materials when you represent Bates at a college fair/night.

-The purpose of a college fair (or college night) program is to give a large number of students, parents, and guidance counselors the chance to talk with college representatives and to be placed on college mailing lists.
-In many cases, the college night is the first contact that a prospective student has with a college.
+The purpose of a college fair is to give a large number of students, family members, and school counselors the chance to talk with college representatives and to be placed on college mailing lists.
+In many cases, this college fair is the first contact that a prospective student has with a college.

 You are a resource person.
 You do not need exhaustive knowledge of Bates today, but a solid general knowledge of Bates will be helpful.
-It is, in large part, the impression that you project that will remain with the student.
+It is, in large part, the impression that you project that will remain with the prospective student.
 Talk about your own Bates experience.
 Encourage these students to visit the Bates campus if possible, and learn more about Bates through our vast array of virtual, online offerings.

 For further information about college fair logistics and talking points, see the College Fair Overview.
 For regulations set by NACAC, the governing body for the admission field, see the NACAC Guidelines.
 For our College Fair Evaluation Form, click here.

 There are many possible sources of qualified students for Bates.
 The children of your business associates, friends and neighbors, and young people working part-time or summers in your offices might become interested in Bates due to your involvement with the College.
 Many of you also have hobbies or special interests which bring you in contact with interesting, young people.
 Encourage them to connect with Bates, whether in-person or virtually!

-During April, the Office of Admission hosts several receptions for accepted students and their families.
-Alumni participation is extremely valuable as many of these students are choosing among several excellent institutions and your personal anecdotes and experiences are very powerful.
+During April, the Office of Admission hosts several receptions for admitted students and their families.
+Alumni participation is extremely valuable as many of these students are choosing among several excellent institutions, and your personal anecdotes and experiences are very powerful.

 Each year, the Office of Admission presents the David G. Russell ’66 Award to exemplary AIA volunteers.
 Usually presented during Homecoming weekend, the David G. Russell Award is named in honor of our late Hartford, CT chairperson.
 David was devoted to the AIA program, and this award is intended to celebrate those in AIA who embody David’s same loyalty to Bates.